-Driving is not a right but a privilege.
 The Department of Motor Vehicles has the power to take away or suspend your privilege to drive.
-If your privilege is suspended and you continue to drive, you can be arrested, charged with a crime and serve a jail sentence.
+If your privilege to drive is suspended and you continue to drive, you can be arrested, charged with a crime for Aggravated Unlicensed Operation.

 NEWLY LICENSED DRIVERS